eiakoji-me/blog/content/posts/road-to-dsa-mastery/back-to-the-fundamentals.md

 ---
 title: "Back to the Fundamentals"
 date: 2025-06-10T11:31:00-06:00
-description: "How I shifted from despair to clarity by returning to the learning patterns that once defined my success in mathematics and problem-solving."
+description: "Back to the Fundamentals is the first entry in my Road to DSA Mastery series — a personal turning point in confronting years of improvisational learning, fear of coding interviews, and avoidance of algorithmic thinking.
+This post recounts how I went from feeling helpless in the face of LeetCode problems to rediscovering the structured learning patterns that once defined my academic success in mathematics.
+It reflects on failure, clarity, and the decision to start over — with purpose, discipline, and a renewed mindset for mastering data structures and algorithms the right way."
-tags: ["dsa", "self-taught", "learning", "coding interviews"]
+tags: ["data structures", "algorithms", "coding interviews"]
 type: post
 showTableOfContents: true
 image: /images/posts/dsa-made-easy_250x250.png